UniPoll: A Unified Social Media Poll Generation Framework via Multi-Objective Optimization: Experimental Setup

 \subsection{Evaluation Dataset and Metrics}

 Here we discuss the dataset for training and testing, followed by the evaluation metrics to measure the output quality.

-\paragraph{Dataset} We evaluate our proposed UniPoll model on the \textit{WeiboPolls} dataset \cite{lu_engage_2021}, currently the only available benchmark dataset for poll generation.
-The \textit{WeiboPolls} dataset consists of 20,252 poll question pairs gathered from the Chinese social media platform Weibo.
-Each sample in the dataset includes the context of a post with its comments and an author-created poll with a question and a set of poll answers.
+\paragraph{Dataset} We evaluate the UniPoll model using two datasets: the Chinese \textit{WeiboPolls} dataset \cite{lu_engage_2021} and the English \textit{RedditPolls} dataset.
+The \textit{WeiboPolls} dataset contains 20,252 poll question pairs sourced from the Chinese social media platform Weibo.
+Each entry includes the context of a post, its comments, and a user-generated poll with a question and a set of answers.
+We use the original dataset\footnote{\href{https://github.com/polyusmart/Poll-Question-Generation/tree/main/data/Weibo}{https://github.com/polyusmart/Poll-Question-Generation/tree/main/data/Weibo}} as published by previous work\cite{lu_engage_2021}, without any additional filtering, consistent with prior work.
+To further evaluate the generalizability of our method, we collected English poll data from Reddit’s \textit{r/polls}\footnote{\href{https://www.reddit.com/r/polls}{https://www.reddit.com/r/polls}} using the Pushshift Reddit API\footnote{\href{https://github.com/pushshift/api}{https://github.com/pushshift/api}}.
+Due to API limitations, we only gathered data up until November 28, 2021, resulting in a total of 18,000 samples.

 \paragraph{Evaluation Metrics} To assess the effectiveness of the poll generation models, we adopt ROUGE and BLEU scores \cite{lin_rouge_2004, papineni_bleu_2002, post_call_2018}, as suggested by previous work \cite{lu_engage_2021}.
 Specifically, we follow them to employ the pythonrouge package\footnote{\href{https://github.com/tagucci/pythonrouge}{https://github.com/tagucci/pythonrouge}} to calculate ROUGE-1, ROUGE-L, and NLTK\footnote{\href{https://pypi.org/project/nltk/}{https://pypi.org/project/nltk/}} to calculate BLEU-1 and BLEU-3 scores.
 We evaluate the model's performance on three tasks: poll generation, question generation, and answers generation.
 The poll generation results are obtained by averaging the results of the last two tasks over a single run.